 Affordable places to live in Paris: 11th, 18th, and 20th

 Best places to live in Paris for expats: 4th, 1st, and 6th

 Best places to live in Paris for young professionals: 5th, 11th, and 10th.

-3. How to find an apartment in Paris?
+3. Finding an apartment in Paris